Fees, expenses, contractual terms and administrative procedures for panel counsel, clerks and their chambers .

 You should always discuss potential expenses with the case holder in advance.

-TSol will not provide references in cases where counsel wish to be promoted in a commercial forum (ie Legal 500).
+TSol will not provide references in cases where counsel wish to be promoted in a commercial forum (ie Legal 500, Chambers & Partners).
 However, with chambers increasingly bidding for public sector contracts where references are required TSol are prepared to provide a factual reference about the work done.

 It is appropriate for individual lawyers to provide references for panel counsel.